Saturday December 3

 Tuesday 21 December

 Well, if la Revue du Vin de France likes it, then it must be good.
-Verywebdec16 pleased to see that they chose our master blend, La Trilogie 2014 as their coup de coeur of the day.
+Very pleased to see that they chose our master blend, La Trilogie 2014 as their coup de coeur of the day.
 Just before Christmas, which is nice timing.

 Thursday 23 December